Axway/ats-framework/README.md

   <li>Ability to plug in your own code, so it feels like it is part of ATS.
 For example you can use your own file transfer protocol or database</li>
 </ul>

-Documentation is available at https://axway.github.io/ats-framework/ATS-Documentation.html
+**Documentation** is available at https://axway.github.io/ats-framework/ATS-Documentation.html

-ATS framework artifacts are available at https://oss.sonatype.org/content/groups/public/com/axway/ats/framework/
+ATS framework **artifacts** are available at https://oss.sonatype.org/content/groups/public/com/axway/ats/framework/

-Other related projects:
+Other **related projects**:
 <ul>
   <li>ATS Test Explorer at https://github.com/Axway/ats-testexplorer</li>
   <li>ATS HTTP DB Logger at https://github.com/Axway/ats-httpdblogger</li>
   <li>ATS Distribution at https://github.com/Axway/ats-distrib</li>
 </ul>

-Contact ATS team at group.ats.team@axway.com
+**Contact** ATS team at group.ats.team@axway.com